 To call the eye a complex organ would be an understatement.
 That complexity is what enables us to see, but it’s also what creates a diverse range of conditions that can impact the quality of your sight.
-Understanding these conditions and the treatments available for them is vital for knowing when to speak to an eye care practitioner.
+Understanding these conditions and the treatments available for them is vital for knowing when to speak to one of our eye doctor in Fort Lauderdale.
 Keratoconus, a condition affecting the shape of the eye’s cornea and causing long-lasting impacts on a patient’s quality of vision, is one such condition.

 What is Keratoconus?

 The most exterior layer of the eye, the cornea is both your eye’s first line of defense and a critical factor in focusing the light into your pupil and ultimately onto the retina.
 In a patient with keratoconus, the cornea weakens and becomes thinner, eventually becoming too weak to hold its semi-spherical shape on the eye.
 The result is a gradual change in the shape of the cornea.
 This gradual change typically involves both eyes, although asymmetrically.

 In time, these changes transform the cornea into a cone-like shape, lending this disease a portion of its name.
 Individuals with keratoconus often experience near-sightedness, blurry vision, distorted images, and extreme glare when viewing lights, especially at night.
 The condition is usually not painful, but can have a significant impact on an individual’s visual acuity.

 Typical Treatment Options for Keratoconus in Fort Lauderdale, FL